-A bachelor's degree is an all-purpose degree.
 Another name for a bachelor's degree is undergraduate degree, because it's the degree that comes before graduate school.
 Employers view this credential as proof that you can handle a little bit of everything.
 They also view it as evidence that you're a reliable person, with enough drive and determination to complete a long-term project.
-And since statistics show that most people try between 5 and 7 different careers in their lifetime, an all-purpose degree is an especially helpful tool.

-Again, employers use bachelor's degrees like a screening tool.
-Many employers will only hire people who have earned a bachelor's degree.
+Employers use bachelor's degrees like a screening tool.
+Many employers will only hire people who have earned a bachelors degree.
 This practice might seem unfair, but it's a modern reality.
-Over 33 percent of Americans (age 23 or older) hold at least a bachelor's degree.
-That's a lot of people.
-If you're not among that 33 percent, you probably won't be considered for most of today's high-paying jobs.
+If you are not in the percentage of people with bachelor degrees, you could potentially not be considered for some of today's high-paying jobs.

 A portion of the classes you'll take are called electives, because you elect, or choose, to take them.
 Electives can help you shape your degree into a more personal experience.
 Of course, your chosen major should be the subject that interests you the most.

-Traditionally, bachelor's degrees are designed to span 4 years, but it's possible to acquire all the necessary credits in a shorter timeframe — especially if you attend an online school that offers flexible enrollment periods.
+You may ask "How long does it take to get a bachelor's degree?"
+Well traditionally, bachelors degrees are designed to span 4 years, but it's possible to acquire all the necessary credits in a shorter timeframe — especially if you attend an online school that offers flexible enrollment periods.
 It's also possible to extend the timeframe, and study for 5 or 6 years, on a part-time basis.

-If you've already completed an associate's degree, you may be half way home!
+If you've already completed an associates degree, you may be half way home!
 You can usually transfer your associate's degree credits towards your bachelor's degree program.
 However, when it comes to accepting outside credits, some schools have strict rules.
-So if you haven't already started an associate's degree, read our section "Associate's Degree First, or Bachelor's Degree?"
-It will help you decide whether you should earn an associate's, or dive straight into a bachelor's program.

 Another way to expedite your bachelor's degree is through test-out options.
 Standardized exams, like the CLEP (College Level Examination Program), can be used to bypass some college credits, and shorten your overall degree time.
 Many colleges will also give credit for certain types of military experience.
 If you're interested in test-out credits, request information from several different colleges, and ask the enrollment advisors to explain your options.